On the Spectra of Quantum Groups

 The special case of \leref{Z} when $w$ is equal to the longest element $w_0$ of $W$ is due to Caldero \cite{Ca0}.
 The special case of \leref{Z} for the algebras of quantum matrices is due to Launois and Lenagan \cite{LL}.
 The fact that $\Spec_{ \{ 0 \} } \UU^w_\pm$ has dimension equal to $\dim \ker (w+1)$ was obtained by Bell and Launois \cite{BL0}.

 \bre{cent} \thref{freeS} (i) and \leref{Z} imply that the center of the algebra $S^\pm_w$ is the algebra

 Often this algebra is much smaller than $A^\pm_w$.
 For instance in many cases it is trivial while $A^\pm_w$ is not.
-This is why conceptually it was more important to study the structure of $S^\pm_w$ as an $N^\pm_w$-module rather than $Z(S^\pm_w)$-module. \ere
+This is why it is more important to study the structure of $S^\pm_w$ as an $N^\pm_w$-module rather than $Z(S^\pm_w)$-module. \ere

 {\em{Proof of \leref{Z}.}} It follows from of \eqref{ddcomm2} and the first equality in \eqref{kl} that $A_w^\pm \subseteq Z( S^\pm_w[ (M^\pm_w)^{-1} ])$.
 To show the opposite inclusion, let $(d^\pm_{w, \la})^{-1} u \in Z( S^\pm_w[ (M^\pm_w)^{-1} ])$ for some homogeneous element $u \in S^\pm_w$ and $\la \in P^+_{\SS(w)}$.
 Then $u \in S^\pm_w$ should be a homogeneous normal element.
 Applying \thref{normal1} (i) and \eqref{dprod2} we obtain that